-In accordance with the Constitution of the Republic of Slovenia, basic school education is compulsory and it is state financed.
-Basic schools are founded by local communities.
-Slovenia is distinguished by a public network of basic schools that gives all residents of Slovenia access to education.
-In the 2013/14 school year, 166,535 children attended 782 basic schools and their branches, as well as 57 schools, school based units and institutions for SEN children.
-In total, there were 16,308 teachers employed in basic education.
+As specified by the Constitution of the Republic of Slovenia, basic school education is compulsory and state-funded.
+Local communities set up basic schools.
+A widely branched out public network of basic schools gives all residents of Slovenia access to education.
+In the 2016/2017 school year, 178 633 children attended 772 basic schools and branches, as well as 57 specialised schools, basic school based settings and institutions for SEN children.
+In total, there were over 16 000 teachers employed in basic education.